splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 Pilot phase part 2: Initial pilot rollout for Splunk Infrastructure Monitoring
 ********************************************************************************

-During this part of the pilot, focus on onboarding a number of teams.
-These teams will represent use cases that can be used to show the power and benefit of the solution to the rest of your organization.
+During this part of the pilot, focus on onboarding your pilot teams to Splunk Infrastructure Monitoring.

-These tasks can be separated according to product components.
-In this phase, you onboard Infrastructure Monitoring.
-See, :ref:`Splunk Application Performance Monitoring <phase2-apm>` for steps to onboard Application Performance Monitoring.

 This part of the implementation prepares you to monitor critical solutions and brings business value based on custom metrics.
-This phase includes the following steps:
+To onboard Infrastructure Monitoring, complete the following tasks:

 #. :ref:`onboard-imm-apps`
 #. :ref:`expand-team`